stathari/Restaurant_API/README.md

 ## Testing:
 #### Open the postman Rest client for running the test cases
-- Captured all the test url with a self descriptive names:
+- Open the file “Restaurants.postman_collection_TestCases.json” which comprises of all the test cases with self-descriptive for testing.
-"Restaurants.postman_collection_TestCases.json"
 - Unit test cases are captured in the UnitTestCases.xlsx document

 #### Working on the following items:
 - logging to the DB or a file in case of failures.
 - Cache implementation using Redis
+- Capturing timestamps for restaurant creation
 - Automation of test cases using Jasmine